Qantas launches Norfolk Island flights from Sydney, Brisbane

 Read: Seven easy ways to speed through your TRS airport GST refunds

-Qantas’ news follows several ad-hoc repatriation flights it has made to Norfolk Island in recent weeks due to Air New Zealand’s suspension of its own Brisbane-Norfolk Island route.
+The initial launch of Qantas’ Norfolk Island flights followed several ad-hoc repatriation flights made to the Island, due to Air New Zealand’s initial suspension of its own Brisbane-Norfolk Island route.

 The Kiwi carrier normally operates this domestic service using a plane and crew that arrives into Brisbane from Auckland.